 Benchmarking for attitude towards the impact and challenges of an IT transformation

 It is essential to benchmark for the challenges that you believe your company faces in this IT transformation with what other companies believe their challenges to be.
 This will help you find common problems that most organizations face and the approach they take to address these problems.
-You can decide what additional resources or training or skill development is needed in your organization to carry out IT transformation successfully.
+You can decide what additional resources, training or skill development is needed in your organization to carry out IT transformation successfully.

 Benchmark for the amount of time and resources spent on maintenance vs transformation

-Benchmarking and best practices help organizations come out of their cocoons and see how their competitors or other companies are approaching IT transformation and its challenges.
+Benchmarking and leading practices help organizations come out of their cocoons and see how their competitors or other companies are approaching IT transformation and its challenges.
 This perspective is very important when you are undertaking a transformation of this scale to help you achieve success at one go rather than having to learn from mistakes and going back to change your strategies and goals every time.